-[16.61.3.9 NMAC - Rp.
-16.61.3.9, 1-15-2018]
+[16.61.3.9 NMAC Rp.
+16.61.3.9, 1/15/2018, A, 1/03/2021]

-- QUALIFYING BROKER LICENSING REQUIREMENTS: To be eligible to apply for a New 16.61.3.10 Mexico qualifying broker's license, an applicant must furnish the commission satisfactory evidence of completing the following: - A. Passage of the broker's examination. - В. At least four years active experience as a licensed associate broker during the 60-month period, immediately preceding the filing of the application. - In the case of a qualifying broker who will not be supervising or managing other brokers, at least two years of active experience as a licensed associate broker during the 60-month period immediately preceding the filing of the application. - Qualifying brokers who have qualified for qualifying broker status under the exception provided in subsection C, must document at least four years of active experience as an associate broker and qualifying broker before being eligible to supervise other brokers.

-- E. If licensed in another state, not less than four years' experience as the equivalent of an associate broker during the 60 month period immediately preceding the filing of the application with verification in writing by the applicant's qualifying broker(s) or the state's applicable equivalent to a qualifying broker.
+- 16.61.3.10 QUALIFYING BROKER LICENSING REQUIREMENTS: To be eligible to apply for a New Mexico qualifying broker's license, an applicant must furnish the commission satisfactory evidence of completing the following: - A. Passage of the broker's examination pursuant to Section 9(D) of 16.61.3 NMAC. - B. At least four years active experience as a licensed associate broker during the 60-month period, immediately preceding the filing of the application. - C. In the case of a qualifying broker who will not be supervising or managing other brokers, at least two years of active experience as a licensed associate broker during the 60-month period immediately preceding the filing of the application. - D. Qualifying brokers who have qualified for qualifying broker status under the exception provided in subsection C, must document at least four years of active experience as an associate broker and qualifying broker before being eligible to supervise other brokers. - E. If licensed in another state, not less than four years' experience as the equivalent of an associate broker during the 60-month period immediately preceding the filing of the application with verification in writing by the applicant's qualifying broker(s) or the state's applicable equivalent to a qualifying broker.
 A candidate for a qualifying broker license from another state will, in all circumstances, be required to fulfill all the remaining requirements, including experience, education and acknowledgement of responsibilities. - F. Documented qualifying transactional experience totaling 100 points, with at least one transaction accomplished during each of the four years prior to filing of the application.
 These transactions are to be verified in writing by the applicant's qualifying broker.
 Transactions involving property owned by the applicant do not count toward the required total.
 Points are awarded as follows and can be accumulated through any combination of the following activities: - (1) Each sale or lease transaction is deemed to have two sides; one side working with the buyer/tenant and the other side working with the seller/owner.
 Both transaction sides receive points. - (2) In the event of transactions handled by teams comprised of more than one associate broker the qualifying broker shall monitor the transactions to determine which associate broker is deserving of earning the points allowed, or the division of the allowable points among team members. - (3) Real estate and property management transactions; total points available per transaction side: